Performance Tests: Apple Final Cut Pro 11 [u]

 EXECUTIVE SUMMARY

-Before I get into the details, if you own an Intel system, you need to upgrade.
+Before I get into the details, if you own an Intel system and your time is valuable, you need to upgrade.
 Any M-series Mac blows the doors off any Intel system, including all Intel Mac Pros.
 It’s not even close.
 However, if money is tight, buy a used M-series Mac.
-As you’ll see in the charts below, even used gear delivers great benefits.
+As you’ll see in the charts below, even older M-series gear delivers great benefits.

-In my testing, I compared the new Mac mini to a 2018 Mac mini, M1 Pro MacBook Pro, and M2 Max Mac Studio.
-The short answer is that there is no media editing you can imagine that the M4 Pro Mac mini can’t handle – limited only by the speed and capacity of your storage.
-It packs very high performance into a very small package at a great price.
+In my testing, I compared the performance of Apple Final Cut Pro 11 running on a new M4 Pro Mac mini to a 2018 Mac mini, M1 Pro MacBook Pro, and M2 Max Mac Studio.
+The short answer is that there is no media editing you can imagine that Final Cut can’t handle – limited only by the speed and capacity of your storage.
+And, when it comes to multicam editing, nothing else comes close.

 Manufacturer: Apple Inc.